 • making the partner income test more generous.

-This line graph shows ratios of welfare expenditure to tax revenue and GDP for the period 2001–02 to 2019–20.
-The average ratio of welfare expenditure to tax revenue was 33 percent over the period but peaked during the GFC in 2008–09.
-Similarly, the government welfare expenditure to GDP ratio was stable though it rose sharply to 10.3% in 2008–09.
+The line graph depicts the trend of welfare spending in relation to total government expenses and GDP for the period 2001–02 to 2021–22.
+The average ratio of welfare expenditure to the government expenses was 22 percent over the period with a peak during the GFC in 2008–09 and a decline after the COVID-19 pandemic.
+The government welfare expenditure to GDP ratio was stable though it rose significantly to 10.3% during the financial crisis and 10.7% during the pandemic.

 Types of welfare spending